kpanda/WsClient/README.md

 Official site
 --------------
-The official site of this tool is: [https://github.com/NeerajKPatel/WsClient] WsClient
+The official site of this tool is: [https://github.com/NeerajKPatel/WsClient](WsClient)

 Download
 ----------
-The source code can be downloaded in [https://github.com/NeerajKPatel/WsClient/archive/master.zip"] zipped file
+The source code can be downloaded in [https://github.com/NeerajKPatel/WsClient/archive/master.zip](zipped file)

 License